akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

-- 🌱 *console*: add configuration for default options of the visualize tab
+- 🌱 *console*: add configuration for default options of the visualize tab and the top widgets to display on the home page.

 ## 1.5.0 - 2022-07-20